“Be [continuously] filled with the Spirit.’ (Eph 5:18)

 There is an Answer to Spiritual Dryness

-The good news is that when we are spiritually dry, God has already initiated and provided the answer to our need.
+The good news is that when we are spiritually dry, God has already initiated and provided the answer to our needs.

-In the next post, 7 Ways to Combat Spiritual Dryness, I will discuss some ways in which we can be replenished spiritually.
+In the next post, 7 Ways to Recover from Spiritual Dryness, I will discuss some ways in which we can be replenished spiritually.
 In the meantime, here are some questions to consider: